WillemVanCaspel/PRISM/README.md

 PRISM has been used primarily for the simulation of upper atmospheric global-scale waves.
 Key features are its 3-dimensional background atmospheric nudging capabilities, and its flexible specification of thermal and gravitational tidal forcing terms.

-The current version of the model has been tested using the gfortran compiler, but past versions have also been successfully compiled using the xxx compiler.
+The current version of the model has been tested using the gfortran compiler, but past versions have also been successfully compiled using the PGI compiler.
 Commands specific to running the model using gfortran (e.g., compiler flags) are included in the source/runmod.sh file.
-Running the auxiliary .py scripts requires any version of Python to be installed, along with the dependencies described in pyscripts/dependencies.txt.
+Running the auxiliary .py scripts requires any version of Python 3 to be installed, along with the dependencies described in pyscripts/dependencies.txt.

+Clone repository link.

-Once the configuration file source/input.ini has been set up, the model can be run using the following set of commands:
+Once the configuration file source/input.ini has been set up by the user, the model can be run using the following set of commands:

 - make clean
 - compile